core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Notifications ## {#ssec-server-side-notifications}

 Upon a change in the status of the target resource under group observation, the server sends a multicast notification intended to all the clients taking part in the group observation of that resource.
-In particular, each of such multicast notifications is formatted as follows.
+In particular, each such multicast notification is formatted as follows.

 * It MUST be Non-confirmable.